Vietnam.vn - Nền tảng quảng bá Việt Nam

 Israeli politicians demand retaliation

-Israeli Parliament Speaker Amir Ohana said Iran had made a big mistake by targeting Prime Minister Netanyahu and warned Tehran would pay the price.
+Israeli Parliament Speaker Amir Ohana said Iran had made a big mistake by targeting Prime Minister Netanyahu and warned Tehran it would pay the price.
 Defense Minister Yoav Gallant said the attack on Prime Minister Netanyahu's home was an attack on the state of Israel and its symbols.

 Many other Israeli officials and politicians also condemned this action.
-Even Mr. Avigdor Liberman, Chairman of the opposition Yisrael Beytenu Party, called for attacks on strategic facilities and Iran's political and military elite in response.
+Even Mr. Avigdor Liberman, Chairman of the opposition Yisrael Beytenu party, called for attacks on strategic facilities and Iran's political and military elite in response.

 Channel 12 said the attack would give Israel legitimacy to expand its attack targets if necessary.
 Israel has yet to retaliate after Iran launched 200 missiles at Israeli territory earlier this month.